 We’ll do all that we can to assist you making your journey, but we’re not able to accompany you throughout your journey.
 We’re unable to provide personal care such as help with eating, taking medication or using the toilet.
 If you need this support when travelling, you should travel with a companion.

-We are continuing with this initiative in 2020 and recognition has been widened out across our network.
+Southeastern offer a Sunflower Lanyard or Just a Minute (JAM) card free of charge if you have a disability.
 You can get a Sunflower Lanyard or JAM card free of charge from us, if you have a disability, either by picking one up from your local ticket office or requesting one through our Customer Services.

 Buying your ticket

 We have ticket gates at some stations, so you will often need a ticket to get onto the station platform.
 When the gates are closed, staff will always be present.

 - At a ticket office: Most Southeastern stations have a ticket office where you can buy tickets and get advice in person on any aspect of train travel.
 Opening times vary, so please check our station information page.